gemerden/statemachine/README.md

 lightswitch.flick(name="Bob")  # prints: "Bob turned the light on" lightswitch.flick(name="Ann")  # prints: "Ann turned the light off"
 ```
-> Note that this configuration works for the versions >= 0.5.0.

 ## Features
 The module has the following basic and some more advanced features: